data-integrations/wrangler/docs/directives/catalog-lookup.md

 # Catalog Lookup

-The `catalog-lookup` directive provides lookups into catalogs that are pre-loaded (static).
+The CATALOG-LOOKUP directive provides lookups into catalogs that are pre-loaded (static).
 Currently, the directive supports looking up health care ICD-9 and ICD-10-{2016,2017} codes.